Octacalcium phosphate

-Octacalcium phosphate (sometimes referred to as OCP) is a form of calcium phosphate with formula Ca8H2(PO4)6*5H2O.
+Octacalcium phosphate (OCP) is a form of calcium phosphate with formula Ca8H2(PO4)6*5H2O.
 OCP may be a precursor to tooth enamel, dentine, and bones.
 OCP is a precursor of hydroxyapatite (HA), an inorganic biomineral that is important in bone growth.
 OCP has garnered lots of attention due to its inherent biocompatibility.
 While OCP exhibits good properties in terms of bone growth, very stringent synthesis requirements make it difficult for mass productions, but nevertheless has shown promise not only in-vitro, but also in in-vivo clinical case studies.

 Background

-Calcium phosphate was discovered by Johan Gottlieb in 1769, and since its discovery calcium phosphate has been widely researched and has been found to be one of the most important inorganic structures within hard tissue of vertebrates.
-Calcium phosphate has been used to treat various illnesses such as rickets, scrofula, diarrhea, ulcerations, and inflammation, but its applications in orthopedics and dentistry has been the main area of focus for many years.
-Prior to the utilization of calcium phosphates in orthopedics, bioceramics were widely utilized due to their bio inertness and advantageous mechanical properties, but despite the success of bioceramics, this material simply substituted broken bones, and did not provide a means of bone regrowth within the damaged tissue.
+Johan Gottlieb discovered calcium phosphate in 1769, and since its discovery calcium phosphate has been widely researched and been found to be one of the most important inorganic structures in hard tissue of vertebrates.
+Calcium phosphate has been used to treat various illnesses such as rickets, scrofula, diarrhea, ulcer, and inflammation, but its uses in orthopedics and dentistry have been the main area of focus for many years.
+Before the use of calcium phosphates in orthopedics, bioceramics were widely utilized due to their bio inertness and advantageous mechanical properties, but despite the success of bioceramics, this material simply substituted broken bones, and did not provide a means of bone regrowth within the damaged tissue.

-By the 1900s scientists had started utilizing calcium phosphate during surgeries as a means of applying simple bone grafts, and by 1950 the genesis of self setting calcium phosphate in combination with bioceramics had been discovered.
-After that, between 1976 and 1981 calcium phosphates had started to be utilized more prominently as coatings for orthopedic and dental implants in order to stimulate stronger osseointegration, and by the 1990s calcium phosphate had started to become utilized as an effective mode for drug transportation and had started to branch into other fields such as tissue engineering.
+By the 1900s scientists had started using calcium phosphate during surgeries as a means of applying simple bone grafts, and by 1950 the genesis of self-setting calcium phosphate in combination with bioceramics had been discovered.
+Between 1976 and 1981 calcium phosphates started to be used more prominently as coatings for orthopedic and dental implants in order to stimulate stronger osseointegration, and by the 1990s calcium phosphate had started to become utilized as an effective mode for drug transportation and had started to branch into other fields such as tissue engineering.

-Octacalcium phosphate (OCP) was first discovered in the 1950s when scientists discovered that by varying the calcium phosphate ratio various forms of calcium phosphates could be created.
+Octacalcium phosphate (OCP) was discovered in the 1950s, when scientists discovered that by varying the calcium phosphate ratio, various forms of calcium phosphates could be created.
 OCP has widely been seen as an inorganic precursor for hydroxyapatite which is similar to calcium phosphate in that it is an inorganic mineral found in bones and teeth that plays a major role in the overall structure, strength, and regeneration capabilities of bone.
 Along with this, compared to other forms of calcium phosphate OCP has been found to have greater levels of biocompatibility and increased rates of osteointegration.
 The advantageous properties of OCP have made it a primary candidate for many orthopedic uses, and although mass production has been utilized, extremely strict chemical constraints make it difficult to mass-produce and fast paces.